Can Bearded Dragons Eat Spicy Mustard Greens?

 Here’s a list of what to consider when deciding whether or not your bearded dragon should eat spicy mustard greens:

-• Avoid overfeeding – It is important to feed this type of food only occasionally and at a reasonable quantity.
+• Avoid overfeeding – It is important to feed this type of food only occasionally and in a reasonable quantity.
 If you give too much too often, it could lead to digestive upset due to its sharp taste.

 • Check ingredients – Read labels carefully and make sure that no additional spices are added beyond those used as part of its natural flavor.